BestTimesToVisit.com Logo

 activity

 Ascend the Fløibanen funicular for breathtaking panoramic views of Bergen and its surrounding fjords.
-Go early in the morning to beat the crowds and enjoy the crisp mountain air.
-Pack a thermos of coffee for an extra special treat.
+Go in the early morning or late afternoon to avoid peak crowds and catch the city in softer light.
+Look for the changing colors of the houses and the distant mountains.

 Best time: May-September